States of Germany: Reunited Germany, 1990–present

 East Germany had originally consisted of five states (i.e., Brandenburg, Mecklenburg-Vorpommern, Saxony, Saxony-Anhalt, and Thuringia).
 In 1952, these states were abolished and the East was divided into 14 administrative districts called Bezirke.
 Soviet-controlled East Berlin – despite officially having the same status as West Berlin – was declared East Germany's capital and its 15th district.

 The debate on territorial revision restarted shortly before German reunification.
 While academics (Rutz and others) and politicians (Gobrecht) suggested introducing only two, three, or four states in East Germany, legislation reconstituted the East German states in an arrangement similar to that which they had had before 1952, as the five "New States" on 3 October 1990.
 The former district of East Berlin joined West Berlin to form the new state of Berlin.
-Henceforth, the 10 "old states" plus 5 "new states" plus the new state Berlin add up to current 16 states of Germany.
+Henceforth, the 10 "old states", plus 5 "new states", plus the new state of Berlin, add up to the current 16 states of Germany.

 After reunification, the constitution was amended to state that the citizens of the 16 states had successfully achieved the unity of Germany in free self-determination and that the West German constitution thus applied to the entire German people.
 Article 23, which had allowed "any other parts of Germany" to join, was rephrased.
 It had been used in 1957 to reintegrate the Saar Protectorate as the Saarland into the Federal Republic, and this was used as a model for German reunification in 1990.
 The amended article now defines the participation of the Federal Council and the 16 German states in matters concerning the European Union.
 Article 29 was again modified and provided an option for the states to "revise the division of their existing territory or parts of their territory by agreement without regard to the provisions of paragraphs (2) through (7)".
 Article 118a was introduced into the Basic Law and provided the possibility for Berlin and Brandenburg to merge "without regard to the provisions of Article 29, by agreement between the two Länder with the participation of their inhabitants who are entitled to vote".
 A state treaty between Berlin and Brandenburg was approved in both parliaments with the necessary two-thirds majority, but in a popular referendum of 5 May 1996, about 63% voted against the merger.

 The German states can conclude treaties with foreign countries in matters within their own sphere of competence and with the consent of the federal government (Article 32 of the Basic Law).
 Typical treaties relate to cultural relationships and economic affairs.

 Some states call themselves a "free state" (Freistaat).
-It is merely a historic synonym for "republic" and was a description used by most German states after the abolishment of monarchy after World War I. Today, Freistaat is associated emotionally with a more independent status, especially in Bavaria.
+It is merely a historic synonym for "republic" and was a description used by most German states after the abolition of monarchy after World War I. Today, Freistaat is associated emotionally with a more independent status, especially in Bavaria.
 However, it has no legal significance.
 All sixteen states are represented at the federal level in the Bundesrat (Federal Council), where their voting power depends on the size of their population.